 Court tennis is the ancestor of all racquet sports.
 Called court tennis in the U.S., real tennis in Australia and Great Britain and jeu de paume in France, the game emerged from the streets of France almost a millennium ago.
-It spread across Europe, becaming very popular with both the masses (Paris had nearly two thousand outdoor courts in 1600) and royalty - two palace courts in Great Britain from the sixteenth century are still in use today.
+It spread across Europe, becoming popular with both the masses (Paris had nearly two thousand outdoor courts in 1600) and royalty - two palace courts in Great Britain from the sixteenth century are still in use today.
 Many informal, outdoor courts existed in the U.S. but the first formal indoor court in America was built in Boston in 1876.
 Since then, eighteen more courts have appeared around the country: today, eleven of them are playable.

 Court Tennis boasts the oldest World Championship (dating back to the early 18th Century).
-American professional Camden Riviere holds the title, which he will try to defend at the Queens Club, England in April 2018.
+Australian, Rob Fahey, regained the title after defeating Camden Riviere at the Queens Club, England in April 2018.

 Court Tennis has been growing in size and reach over recent years.
 New courts have been recently opened in both the UK and US, and the game has experienced a revival in the Basque region of France.
-A new court in planned to open in Bordeaux, France in 2019, whilst the USCTA is finishing the fundraising for a new Court Tennis facility in Charleston, South Carolina.
+A new court will open in Bordeaux, France later in 2019, whilst the USCTA is finishing the fundraising for a new Court Tennis facility in Charleston, South Carolina.

 There is a Professional Tour with events in all four playing countries (UK, USA, France, Australia).
-Professionals are active in all four countries, and are looking to bring through the next generation of young players.
+Professionals are active in all four countries and are looking to bring through the next generation of young players.